LaLiga Logo

 Liga de Fútbol Profesional Logo 1993

-During this period, a complete rearrangement of the logo took place.
+During this period, the logo underwent a complete rearrangement.
 It was modernized by removing the cumbersome construction.
-The designers lightened the badge and made it more friendly, understandable, keeping key details.
+The designers lightened the badge and made it more friendly and easier to understand, while keeping key details.
 As a result, the football was moved to the center.
 Around it appeared a multicolored ring formed from seven wide fragments placed sideways.
 They are colored in dark green, gray-blue, blue, plum, burgundy, brown, and olive.
 The abbreviation “LFP” from “Liga Fútbol Primera” moved down.
 The inscription is typed in a flat grotesque in uppercase.

 2015 – 2023